Licensed professionals can receive the latest Listerine clinical information and patient resources.

-J&J CONDUCTS THE FIRST EVER DHCP-POWERED CLINICAL RESEARCH
+J&J CONDUCTS DHCP-POWERED CLINICAL RESEARCH

 Dental research is nothing new.
 Almost every oral health brand runs some form of research to claim product safety and verify efficacy.
-Over the last 20 years, J&J alone has conducted thirteen 6-month studies with the involvement of over 4166 subjects, and ten 3-month studies involving 2331 subjects.
+Over the last 20 years, J&J alone has conducted fifteen 6-month studies with the involvement of over 4166 subjects, and ten 3-month studies involving 2331 subjects.

-SECURE THE RESEARCH SITE
+SECURING THE RESEARCH SITE

 Although Johnson & Johnson developed the criteria and controls of the study, placing it in an independent clinical research facility was critical to the credibility of the outcomes.